 Next, Lopez went on to appear in movies including “Anaconda,” “Out of Sight” and “The Wedding Planner.”
 Lopez then kicked off her musical career with her debut album “On the 6” in 1999.

 More recently, the actress and singer lent her voice to the character Shira in “Ice Age: Collision Course.”
-The superstar has a net worth of $380 million.
+See how the superstar grew her staggering net worth.
 She currently stars on the television show “Shades of Blue.”

 TV series: “The Smothers Brothers Comedy Hour,” “The Glen Campbell Goodtime Hour,” “The Sonny & Cher Comedy Hour”